adiga96/Euroexchange-converter/README.md

 ## Suggestions

-A currency converter is considered a useful financial tool because it give us up to date values that are
+A currency converter is considered a useful financial tool because it give us up to date monetary values that.
+Another important function of the currency converter is that it can interpret how the market behaves by bomparing different dates for one same currency.
+Economic theories can explain the relationship of the currency values.

+A fine example can be related to the Coronavirus and how it is affecting the financial market nowadays.
+On December 2019 on a specific date, the euro was equal to 1.1070 USD, but on March 12th 2020, the euro was equal to 1.1240 USD.
+This means the USD is getting a higher demand because investors dont want to but euros (currently a terrible time to invest in Europe)

+There are many more interpretations we can get by comparing thses two values.